This morning we’ve been looking at ourselves and talking about the ways that we are different and the same.

 Recently our School Council discussed how children could be involved in ‘taking over’ at school.
 Takeover activities will include school dinners (representatives from Year 4), the office (representatives from Year 5), assembly (representatives from Year 6) and KS2 tuck shop on 24 November (representatives from Year 2).

 In addition there will be opportunities within class where children will takeover.
 For example, spelling/times table tests, parts of lessons, PE warm ups and guided reading.

 Check our class news pages to see this in action.

 Next week it is national anti-bullying week.

 Our school definition has recently been reviewed by the School Council and remains unchanged.

 ‘Bullying is when you hurt someone, physically or emotionally, several times on purpose.’

-- Our revised definition of bullying (above)
+- Our definition of bullying (above)